antonio-hickey/no-more-smooth-brain/C/C_Book/chapter_1/section_5/notes.md

 A better way to write this would be to skip the assignment of `C`, and just `getchar()` in the test part of the while loop.
 This way centralizes the input there, and is now only one refrence to `getchar` shrinking the program.

+Excercise 1-7: print the value of EOF:
+    *  just call `printf("%d", EOF)` , using "%d" becuase `EOF` is a integer 0 or 1.